-Managing Conflict Situations
+How to Manage Conflict Situations

 Managing Conflict to build better working relationships was the most important issue for 43% of CEOs recently surveyed by Stanford Graduate School of Business.
 As the challenges and impact of Covid-19 continue to affect most people’s work and home life, interpersonal disputes and frayed nerves may well increase.